olets/bayard-variations/README.md

 - \_stackable unnamed open-ended variable `varcons_stack`
 - \_stackable open-start variable `varcont_stack`

-If that doesn't meet your needs, design your own:
+If that doesn't meet your needs, you can always

-##DESIGN
+## Design your own

 You'll need to add three lines per decoration, within `beginps...endps`: